 In addition, further information on the composition of the Fund portfolio or its performance can be found on the Company's website at www.ishares.com.

 Environmental, Social and Governance (ESG) investing, is often conflated or used interchangeably with the term "sustainable investing".
 BlackRock has identified sustainable investing as being the overall framework and ESG as a data toolkit for identifying and informing our solutions.
 The Company has defined ESG Integration as the practice of incorporating material ESG information and sustainability risks into investment decisions in order to enhance risk-adjusted returns.
-BlackRock recognises the relevance of material ESG information across all asset classes and styles of portfolio management.
+BlackRock recognises the relevance of material ESG information across all Funds.
 The Company may incorporate sustainability considerations in its investment processes across all investment platforms.
 ESG information and sustainability risks are included as a consideration in index selection, portfolio review and investment stewardship processes.

-The Fund is managed with a focus on minimizing the performance tracking difference versus the Underlying Index.
-The Company offers Funds with sustainability objectives, which have either the objective to avoid certain issuers or gain exposure to issuers with better ESG ratings, an ESG theme, or to generate positive environmental or social impact (Sustainable Suite).
-The Company considers the suitability characteristics and risk assessments of the index provider and may adapt its investment approach appropriately in line with the Fund's investment objective and policy.
-The Company also manages Funds that do not have these explicit sustainability objectives.
+The Fund's objective is to provide investors with a return that reflects the return of the Underlying Index.
+An underlying index may have a sustainability objective or may be designed to avoid certain issuers based on ESG criteria or gain exposure to issuers with better ESG ratings, an ESG theme, or to generate positive environmental or social impact.
+The Company considers the suitability characteristics and risk assessments of the index provider and may adapt its investment approach appropriately in line with the relevant fund's investment objective and policy.
+An underlying index may also not have these explicit sustainability objectives or suitability requirements.
 Across all index Funds, ESG integration includes:

-- Engagement with index providers on matters of index design and broader industry participation on ESG considerations - Transparency and reporting, including methodology criteria and reporting on sustainability-related information - Investment stewardship activities that are undertaken across all investment strategies invested in corporate equity issuers to advocate for sound corporate governance and business practices in relation to the material ESG factors that are likely to impact long-term financial performance.
+- Engagement with index providers relating to an underlying index - Consultation across the industry on ESG considerations - Advocacy in relation to transparency and reporting, including methodology criteria and reporting on sustainability-related information - Investment stewardship activities that are undertaken across all equity funds to advocate for sound corporate governance and business practices in relation to the material ESG factors that are likely to impact long-term financial performance.